-Section Five: Practice questions for the understanding information test
+Section Five: Practice Questions for the Understanding Information Test

-This section contains the instructions and practice questions for the understanding information test.
-It will help you familiarise yourself with the understanding information test, so that you feel comfortable with the type and style of questions.
+This section contains the instructions and practice questions for the Understanding Information Test.
+It will help you familiarise yourself with the Understanding Information Test, so that you feel comfortable with the type and style of questions.
 The practice questions provided are realistic examples of the sorts of questions you will be asked but are not the actual questions you will see on the assessment day.

-Overview of the understanding information test
+Overview of the Understanding Information Test

-This is a timed test that lasts 30 minutes.
-It assesses your ability to understand and interpret the type of written information that you may commonly come across as a wholetime firefighter.
+This is a timed test that lasts 35 minutes.
+It assesses your ability to understand and interpret the type of written information that you may commonly come across as a Firefighter.
 You will be presented with a number of scenarios; the format of the scenario will vary and may, for example, be presented as a memo, newsletter or safety information.
 Each scenario is followed by a number of multiple choice questions that you should answer using the information contained in the scenario alone.